climate-analytics-lab/dsc200-fa26-public/README.md

 **Fall 2026 · UC San Diego**

-**Instructor:** Duncan Watson-Parris · **TA:** TBD **Format:** MWF, Fri Sep 25 – Fri Dec 4, 2026 (29 meetings); final exam in finals week.
+**Instructor:** Duncan Watson-Parris · **TA:** TBD
-Lectures with live coding-agent demos and in-class polls; a laptop is useful but not required in class.
-**Prerequisites:** none assumed; graduate standing

-> Canvas is the syllabus of record — grading, deadlines and policies live there.
-> This page is the course outline and the home for the lecture notebooks.
-> Schedule subject to change.

 ## Course description

 Programming for data science in the age of coding agents.
-Most working code is now produced by steering AI agents from loosely defined requirements — business, research, or product — rather than by hand-writing library calls.
-What remains scarce is the judgment around the code: turning ambiguous requirements into precise specifications, choosing data structures, algorithms, and architectures with the right trade-offs, validating that generated code and its outputs are actually correct, and knowing when a project is *done*.
-This course teaches Python and the PyData ecosystem at the fluency level needed to **read, verify, and steer**; teaches algorithms and data structures as the vocabulary for predicting the consequences of an agent's implementation choices; and covers the durable engineering skills identified in Andrew Ng's AI Engineering Skills Map: using coding agents, software engineering fundamentals, and shaping the build.
+Most working code is now produced by steering AI agents from loosely defined requirements (whether business, research, or product) rather than by hand-writing library calls.
+What remains valuable is the judgment around the code: turning ambiguous requirements into precise specifications, choosing data structures, algorithms, and architectures with the right trade-offs, validating that generated code and its outputs are actually correct, and knowing when a project is *done*.

+This course teaches Python and the PyData ecosystem at the fluency level needed to **read, verify, and steer**; teaches algorithms and data structures as the vocabulary for predicting the consequences of an agent's implementation choices; and covers the durable engineering skills needed in todays world: using coding agents, software engineering fundamentals, and shaping the build.

 ## Learning outcomes